 - Your website is a valuable source of marketing information - visitor stats, business data, digital media channels used, how they found you etc - use it to identify trends and enhance your existing customer data.

 According to Experian's The Digital Marketer Report 'Create intelligent interactions with your customers.
 Every time', the top smartphone Website categories are Search and Social with 65% and 56% of smartphone owners visiting a site in each of these categories, respectively, at least once a month.
 However, Experian found that there were large differences in the mobile websites used by different smartphone users groups.
 Smartphone users being just one of your potential groups/sub-groups.

 Having the right content in the right place, when a target customer needs it, is key to successfully engaging your customers and developing brand loyalty.

 Brand experience can make or break you when it comes to engaging with your customer.
 This experience includes attitude, convenience, expertise and service.

 Communicate in a personalised fashion through personalised thank you emails or welcome emails or e-newsletters via a loyalty campaign, which offers exclusive deals.
-The Key to Successful Internet Marketing is make sure any link in your promotional material, be it an email, e-newsletter or online ad, takes them direct to the product mentioned in the article/ad, as you are more likely to gain a sale.
+The Key to Successful Internet Marketing is making sure any link in your promotional material, be it an email, e-newsletter or online ad, takes them directly to the product mentioned in the article/ad, as you are more likely to gain a sale.

 Only send out information by e-newsletter that is relevant to specific customer groups/sub-groups.
 In other words, engage your customer with a proposal that will appeal to that specific group.
 Sometimes all that is needed is to reword a specific offer to make it more appealing to one group/sub-group or another - for instance BOGOF, 50% off or a free gift.